-Update: I am testing the new, 2024 Duet Gen 9.
+Update: I have upgraded, and i’m reviewing, the new, 2024 Duet 11 Gen 9.
+The review below is from 2023.

 With the Duet 3 you’re getting a good keyboard, a very bright 2K 10.9-inch touch and pen-enabled screen, 10+ hours of battery life, an advanced app-store, high levels of security, silent operation and enough power to be productive, for under €300?
 Please, people, what am I missing?
-[Update: The local price is back up to €399 now, but it might still be worth it.
-US pricing ranges from $300 to $379]

 The question of productivity on this 8-core Snapdragon 7c needs to be quantified, as does the battery life which can go down to sub 4 hours at full-load.
 There’s no LTE or GPS, the speakers are poor and I’m working with 64 GB of relatively slow eMMC storage…which is already down to 30 GB after installing a bunch of Android apps.
 Finally, on the list of negatives, and this is going to shock some of you, there’s only 4GB of RAM.
 That pretty much kills the possibilities of using the Linux subsystem, especially as you’ll be looking to reserve 10 GB of storage for that.